kevinkhill/resume2.0/README.md

 ### Sierra College, Rocklin CA | AA Computer Science

+**2002 - 2006** | Rocklin High School Graduate
-**2006 - 2009** | General Education & Programming
-Courses included C, Bash, Java, HTML, and PHP
+**2006 - 2009** | General Education & Programming; C, Bash, Java, HTML, and PHP

 # Job History

 ### Harris & Bruno | Journeyman Machinist, CNC Programmer

-**2006 - Present** | Extensive range of responsibilties over the years included:
+**2006 - Present** | Extensive range of responsibilties over the years

+- Mastercam version migrations across multiple PCs
+- Managing our program vault and creating a set of standards for using it [1]
+- I was tasked with tooling, fixturing, and programming a brand new machine installation.
+- Created an extensive spreadsheet tracking all the programs and tooling for a pair of CNC machines.
+- Created an "app" out of a Google Sheet (wrote some additional scripts) for my supervisor to assign programming tasks and track completeness.
+- Given admin passwords and server room access in case our sole IT provider is away.
+- Dozens of other scripts, tools, sites, apps and such to ease my job.

 <br/>